 Why This Exit Intent Popup Generated 7,973 Leads and $50k in Revenue

-Every now and then, we get an email from a marketer using ConvertFlow for website popups, that goes a lot like this…
+Every now and then, we get an email from a marketer using ConvertFlow for website popups that goes something like this:

 From: Concerned marketer

 “Hey guys, for some reason, my website popup isn’t converting well?
 We’re getting traffic.
 It’s getting views, but the conversion rate sucks! 😭 Why is this happening?”

 From: Anthony @ Rudy Mawer

 “Hey guys, one of our campaigns based on a ConvertFlow exit intent popup has generated over $50,000 in revenue in the last two months.
 This is a huge success for us that was directly measurable from ConvertFlow.
 We’ve also seen about 8,000 additional leads come in from this campaign.”

 While we prefer getting emails like the latter, we also love it when our customers come to us for strategic help with getting more conversions.